 >how could hairy slouched primate man became hairless upright primate man in 4 million years? erm macro evolution is just a theory

-bitch look at these bones and tell me this is "macro evolution" and it's totally different from "microevolution" that takes place over tens of millions of years.
+b***h look at these bones and tell me this is "macro evolution" and it's totally different from "microevolution" that takes place over tens of millions of years.

-Also let's not forget the retroviral sideways genetic transfer DNA from viral infections in our gametes. that basically show chimps and humans had the same chimp ancestor who got fucked with retroviral dna in their gamete.
+Also let's not forget the retroviral sideways genetic transfer DNA from viral infections in our gametes. that basically show chimps and humans had the same chimp ancestor who got fricked with retroviral dna in their gamete.
 The exact same retroviral DNA markers in humans chimps and other great apes.
 That corroborates their morphological similarity.
-Whenever I see somebody call evolution "just a theory" I know they are a retarded theist troglodyte.
+Whenever I see somebody call evolution "just a theory" I know they are a moronic theist troglodyte.
 A theory is the best thing we have besides a law.
 You're telling me darwin came up with this model 150 years ago and it has yet to be disprove after thousands of breakthroughs in science like DNA that just support darwinism.
 IF it's just a theory propose a better model that explain all our observations for the passed 150 years.
 What else is there really to explain the diversity of life on Earth?
 A Semitic bearded man in the clouds?
 The holy bible has been rebuked for hundreds of years as allegorical fiction, Evolution has no flaws in it meanwhile.
 Theists always sayu "just a theory" as if that's a gotcha.

 >untestable bullshit